llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/30_charging_module.md

 Use double-sided tape to mount the high voltage poles to the tiles ([](#fig:glued_wooden_structure)).
 Make sure that the high voltage poles are aligned throughout the whole charging module.

+\emph{Optional}: you could also use hot glue instead of double-sided tape.

 ### Bend brass rails and mount them